-My wife and I made a choice very early in our relationship that Valentine’s Day was not going to be a ‘have-to’ thing for us.
-We would watch the stores fill up with cards and candy and hearts all screaming “I love you” in one way or another as if this was the only day those words were allowed.
+My wife and I made a choice very early in our relationship that Valentine’s Day was not going to be an important holiday for us.
+We would watch the stores fill up with cards and candy and hearts all screaming “I love you” in one way or another as if this was the only day those words were allowed…and expected.
 As if this is the one and only day throughout the whole entire year that you MUST tell the one you love how you really feel and if you don’t then your love must not be real.
-You missed your one chance to be open and honest and loving and caring.
+If you didn’t, you missed your one chance to be open and honest and loving and caring.
 February 15th ought to be called Broken Heart’s Day for those who forgot, messed up, or ignored the day before.
-Stores could sell special boxes of gray tissue for those unhappy tears, and all the candy in those left over heart-shaped boxes could be repackaged in raggedy brown bags for your “stay-home-alone-and-watch-a-sad-movie-chocolate-binge-night-because-you-missed-your-chance-and-will-never-find-love-again” party.
-I know I’m being a bit dramatic, but do I really need one day in the whole year to be set aside for me to do what I should be doing each and every day?
+Stores could sell special boxes of gray tissue for those unhappy tears, and all the candy in those left over heart-shaped boxes could be repackaged in raggedy old brown paper bags for your “stay-home-alone-and-watch-a-sad-movie-chocolate-binge-night-because-you-missed-your-one-chance-and-will-never-find-love-again” pity party.
+I know I’m being a bit melodramatic, but do we really need one day in the whole year to be especially set aside to do what we should be doing each and every day?

-I’m not against Valentine’s Day but I do take issue with the idea that this one day has become a kind of barometer of how much someone loves us, disregarding all the big and little things they may do on the other 364 that scream out, “I Love You!”
+I’m not against Valentine’s Day…my wife and I have done the chocolate and flowers and dinner thing… but I do take issue with the idea that this one day has become a kind of barometer of how much someone really loves us, disregarding all the big and little things they may do on the other 364 days that scream out, “I Love You!”
 I can walk into just about any store and pick up a card for just about any reason, any day of the year, for anyone I care about and make them smile.
 I can go into any florist and buy something as simple as a daisy for my wife to show I’ve been thinking about her, (or if I give it a bit more thought, a tulip because I know it’s her favorite).
 Or better yet, pick a few flowers for free from the field on the way home from work on a hot day in July when I’m tired, cranky, and sore.
-It might look a little weird seeing this middle-aged balding man traipsing through a flower-strewn field on the side of the road searching for that perfect daisy, but love can make you do some crazy things.
-I could cook dinner, hold a hand, give hug, or watch a rom-com chick-flick when I’d rather see some sci-fi adventure.
+It might look a little weird seeing this middle-aged balding man traipsing through a flower-strewn field on the side of the road searching for that perfect daisy, but real love can make you do some crazy things.
+I could cook dinner, hold a hand, give hug, or watch a You’ve Got Mail when I’d rather see some Captain America.
 I could do the laundry, watch the kids for the day, pay attention, listen and hear, and yes, I can actually say the words “I love you” every day…out loud and unashamed.
 Should we really expect all that we ought to be doing the other 364 days of the year to happen on 1 day?
 Will showing love on that one day be enough to last for the rest of the year?